matrynczak/test-front-end-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Open app

+To open working app please use browser in non-security mode.
+Regular browser block requests to localhost instances (API used in project).
+To open such instance of Chrome use following command:

+### `open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args     --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`

 ==============================================================================================================

 # EXERCISES FOR CANDIDATES